-I am an author and freelance journalist, having written for the Daily Mail, Woman’s Weekly, Classic Boat, Classic Sailor, Sailing Today, Vision Now and Cornwall Today (Magazine of the Year, 2009 Press Awards) where I have been Sailing Correspondent, columnist and a regular contributor since 2008.
+I am an author, researcher and freelance journalist, having written for the Daily Mail, Woman’s Weekly, Classic Boat, Classic Sailor, Sailing Today, Vision Now and Cornwall Today, where I have been Sailing Correspondent, columnist and a regular contributor since 2008.

 I write personal profiles, health pieces, sports articles, features, reviews, author interviews and walks.

 I have interviewed many authors including Bill Bryson, Ian Rankin, Lionel Shriver and Rosamunde Pilcher for the international writing magazine, Writers’ Forum and Cornwall Today.
 I have also written features for Nursing Standard, Openmind, Your Dog and many other magazines.

 I regularly attend literary festivals and give talks on how I came to write walks, so if you would like a speaker, please get in touch.